Cervical fracture

 A cervical fracture, commonly called a broken neck, is a fracture of any of the seven cervical vertebrae in the neck.
 Examples of common causes in humans are traffic collisions and diving into shallow water.
-Abnormal movement of neck bones or pieces of bone can cause a spinal cord injury resulting in loss of sensation, paralysis, or usually instant death.
+Abnormal movement of neck bones or pieces of bone can cause a spinal cord injury, resulting in loss of sensation, paralysis, or usually death soon thereafter (~1 min.), primarily via compromising neurological supply to the respiratory muscles and innervation to the heart.

 Causes

 Considerable force is needed to cause a cervical fracture.
 Vehicle collisions and falls are common causes.
 A severe, sudden twist to the neck or a severe blow to the head or neck area can cause a cervical fracture.

 Although high energy trauma is often associated with cervical fractures in the younger population, low energy trauma is more common in the geriatric population.
-In a study from Norway the most common cause was falls and the relative incidence of CS-fx increased significantly with age.
+In a study from Norway, it was reported that the most common cause was falls, and the relative incidence of cervical spine fracture increased significantly with age.

 Sports that involve violent physical contact carry a risk of cervical fracture, including American football, association football (especially the goalkeeper), ice hockey, rugby, and wrestling.
 Spearing an opponent in football or rugby, for instance, can cause a broken neck.
 Cervical fractures may also be seen in some non-contact sports, such as gymnastics, skiing, diving, surfing, powerlifting, equestrianism, mountain biking, and motor racing.

 Certain penetrating neck injuries can also cause cervical fracture which can also cause internal bleeding among other complications.

 Execution by hanging is intended to cause a fatal cervical fracture.
 The knot in the noose is placed to the left of the condemned, so that at the end of the drop, the head is jolted sharply upwards and to the right.
 The force breaks the neck, causing an immediate loss of consciousness and death within a few minutes.